deeptive/SheSafe-PathFinder/README.md

 **PathfinderApp** is a Java-based GUI application designed to compute the *safest path* between two nodes in a graph using risk scores as edge weights.
 It simulates a real-world application like emergency evacuation planning, secure routing, or urban navigation where safety is prioritized over distance.

 The graph's nodes and edges are stored in a **MySQL** database and loaded dynamically at runtime.
 Each edge has a **risk score** calculated from various risk parameters (`CSS`, `SLF`, `PPI`, `PPS`).
-CSS- Crime Severity Score
+CSS- Crime Severity Score,
-SLF- Street Light Factor
+SLF- Street Light Factor,
-PPI- Police Present Index
+PPI- Police Present Index,
-PPS- Public Survelliance Score
+PPS- Public Survelliance Score,
 Using **Dijkstra's algorithm**, the app determines the path with the lowest total risk.

 With an intuitive **Java Swing GUI**, users can: